 If You Are Sexually Assaulted

 Go to a safe place and speak with someone you trust.
 Tell this person what happened.
-If there is any immediate danger, let a security officer know if you are on campus or call 911 if you are off campus.
+If there is any immediate danger, let a campus safety officer know if you are on campus or call 911 if you are off campus.
 Consider securing immediate professional support to assist you in the crisis.
 If you are on campus, go to Student Health Center located in the Ahmanson Hall, first floor.
 For your safety and well being, immediate medical attention is encouraged.
 Further, being examined as soon as possible, ideally within 72 hours, is important.
 TheSanta Monica RapeTreatment Center will arrange for a specific medical examination at no charge.
 To preserve evidence, it is best that you do not bathe, shower, douche, or change clothes before that exam.
 If you have already bathed, you are still encouraged to have prompt medical care.
 Additionally, you are encouraged to gather bedding, linens, or unlaundered clothing and any other pertinent articles which may be used for evidence.
 After the immediate crisis has passed, consider seeking support from Student Counseling Services or the Santa Monica RapeTreatment Center.
 Contact the Dean of Student Affairs at 310.665.6961 if you need assistance with College-related concerns.
 Counseling services are also available by contacting Jamie Turner, Therapist at 310.665.6968